Multitasking: Why It’s Bad for You and Your Kids

-“Break down tasks, or you’ll become the jack-of-all trades but the master of none,” she notes.
+“Break down tasks or you’ll become the jack-of-all-trades but the master of none,” he says.

-Kids make better choices and prioritize tasks more successfully when they tackle one at a time, says Dr. Lonzer.
+Kids make better choices and prioritize tasks more successfully when they tackle one at a time.
 But multitasking does more than affect kids’ productivity — it affects their brains, too.

 Multitasking makes it hard for the still-developing brain to absorb information and connect thoughts and ideas.
 As harmful as multitasking can be for the brain, it also takes a toll on family relationships.
 Kids or parents who are constantly plugged into their smartphones, tablets, laptops or video games aren’t interacting with the family in meaningful ways.